 Multi-unit properties

 Council does not own or operate pipelines on private property (except as per Clause 6.2.10.3 Services in accessways, access lots, or right of ways above.
-Unit Title developments are recommended toconform to service connection layouts described in Clause 6.2.10.3 above in order to facilitate for subsequent sub-division should this be required as a future development of the site.
+Unit Title developments must conform to service connection layouts described in Clause 6.2.10.3 above in order to facilitate for subsequent sub-division should this be required as a future development of the site.

 Isolation valves for individual units (required under Clause 5.4.1 of the Building Act Compliance Document G12 Water Supplies) must be located outside of the building platform but within the property.